nimbus117/100-days-of-code/log.md

 ### R1D44 14/06/2018

-Got a little carried away with (typingclub.com)[https://www.typingclub.com] last night and put in about 70 mins of typing practice.
+Got a little carried away with [typingclub.com](https://www.typingclub.com) last night and put in about 70 mins of typing practice.
 I love the site, the exercises and games are so well done and being able to see such detailed statistics about how your progressing is great for keeping you motivated.

-### R1D45 15/06/2018
+### R1D45 17/06/2018

+Continued with "learn Vimscript the Hard Way" and wrote a function to generate and insert a uuid

+### R1D46 19/06/2018

+Completed the codecademy Learn CSS positioning and colors sections.